Lipoxygenase activity assay

 In the food industry, lipoxygenase plays an ambivalent role:

-- Negative: it accelerates oxidative rancidity, reduces nutritional value (loss of vitamins, destruction of essential fatty acids) and alters the color or odor of finished products.
+- Negative: it accelerates oxidative rancidity, reduces nutritional value (loss of vitamins, destruction of essential fatty acids) and alters the color or smell of finished products.

 Its dosage is therefore a very useful quality indicator, particularly in products rich in lipids or intended for long-term storage.